mlpack/mlpack/doc/user/methods/random_forest.md

 class CustomNumericSplit
 {
  public:
+  // This class can hold any extra data that is necessary to encode a split.
+It
+  // should only be non-empty if a single `double` value cannot be used to hold
+  // the information corresponding to a split. class AuxiliarySplitInfo { };

   // If a split with better resulting gain than `bestGain` is found, then
   // information about the new, better split should be stored in `splitInfo` and
   // `aux`.
 Specifically, a split is better than `bestGain` if the sum of the